enewe101/cluster-func/README.md

 To divide the work properly, it's important that your argument iterable yields the same arguments in the same order on each machine.
 If you can't or don't want write your iterable that way, see **How work is divided** for other options.

+And that's the end of the basic usage guide.
+This will cover you for the most basic usecases.
+To learn about more cool features, read on!

 ## Arguments iterable
 The main usecase imagined is one where the arguments iterable yields either